Frank Gambale: Teaching

-Gambale has been head of the guitar department at the Los Angeles Music Academy.
+Gambale was the head of the guitar department at the Los Angeles Music Academy.
 He joined the Isina mentorship program as head of the guitar department in 2014.
 During the next year, he started an online guitar school.

 Technique

 Gambale has become identified with sweep picking and economy picking.
 His interest grew out of a desire to transcend the physical limits of the guitar and borrow from other instruments, such as the piano and saxophone.
 One advantage of the technique is that it allows him to play faster.
 He can also approximate the way chords are played on piano by using his invented tuning, the Gambale Tuning, in which "the whole guitar is tuned up a fourth, but the top two strings are down an octave" (A, D, G, C, E, A, low to high).

 Gambale explained the tuning on Facebook:

 So, here is GAMBALE TUNING explained...and it only took me 40 years to invent this!
 ADGCEA.
 It's the same relative tuning as regular guitar but the lowest string is the 5th string A instead of the regular low E. Also, the 1st and 2nd strings are one octave lower.
 Here's the suggested string gauges.
 From low to high use strings from an electric 10 gauge standard set.
 Use only the A D G and B strings for the 6th, 5th, 4th and 3rd strings.
 The B string will be tuned up a half step to C. Then for the 1st and 2nd strings use a D and a G string from a standard 09 gauge set.
 These two strings are to be tuned up a whole step so the D will be tuned to E as the 2nd string wound, and the G will be tuned to A as the 1st string.